Bill Of The Month Update: Skier To Get $6,358 Refund After Surgery For Broken Leg

 DePuy, which declined to comment for this story, said earlier that device failures occur in "rare circumstances."
 In its instructions for surgeons, DePuy noted: "It is important to note that these implants may break at any time if they are subjected to sufficient stresses."

 Witter said her surgeon was present at her meeting at Rutland Regional and told her that "the fact the bone hadn't completely healed yet was part of the problem."
-She said she hasn't been able to find a contact for the device manufacturer so she can complain about it breaking.
+She said she hasn't been able to find a contact for the device manufacturer so she can complain about its breaking.

 Even after she receives her refund, Witter still will have paid $12,084 for her broken limb.
 Asked her advice for other patients dealing with bills they consider excessive, she said: "Don't break your leg."